Chennaipy/talks/README.md

 ##### Algorithmic analysis and Time complexity in Python

-this talk will be on the following lines:
+This talk will be on the following lines:
 - Measuring the execution time of algorithms in Python - simple addition program
 - Big O Notation
 - Time complexity of Python operations